What is cryptojacking? How it works and how to help prevent it

 Cryptojacking is the unauthorized use of a computer, tablet, mobile phone, or connected home device by cybercriminals to mine for cryptocurrency.

 For those not familiar with this fairly new terminology, cryptocurrency is a form of digital currency that can be used in exchange for goods, services, and even real money.
 Users can “mine” it on their computer by using special programs to solve complex, encrypted math equations in order to gain a piece of the currency.

 It’s hard to explain how cryptocurrencies gain monetary value; however, it is based in part on the principle of supply and demand, and the difficulty of obtaining the cryptocurrency.
 For example, there are only a finite number of Bitcoins that have not been completely mined.
 There are other variables such as how easy the currency is to use, the energy and equipment put into mining it, and more.

 For these reasons and others, cryptocurrency has fluctuated in value in the past several years.
 In 2010, a Bitcoin was set at less than 1 cent.
-Before the end of 2017, the value soared to almost US$20,000 a Bitcoin.
-As of June 2018, some cryptocurrencies equal as much as US$6,750.83 per unit.

 In a sense, cryptojacking is a way for cybercriminals to make free money with minimal effort.
 Cybercriminals can simply hijack someone else’s machine with just a few lines of code.
 This leaves the victim bearing the cost of the computations and electricity that are necessary to mine cryptocurrency.
 The criminals get away with the tokens.